DorianBestrzynski/FootballWorldCupScoreBoard/README.md

 - Matches are sorted in **descending order by total score**.
 - If two matches have the same score, the most **recently updated** match appears first.
 - Once a match **finishes**, it is **removed** from the scoreboard.
-- However finished matches remain in storage for statistics purposes.
+- Finished matches remain in storage for statistics purposes.